-Access to high-quality research evidence has the potential to improve the lives of individuals with disabilities and their families.
+Access to high-quality research evidence has the potential to positively impact the lives of individuals with disabilities and their families.
 The Disability Research to Practice (DRP) program at SEDL conducts rigorous systematic reviews of available research to determine what is known about disability-oriented programs, services, and policies and if they really work.

-Knowledge Productions Methods Online Course
+Knowledge Production Methods Online Course

 The course is designed to develop skills needed to conceptualize, prepare, and develop a systematic review.
 Participants will learn the following skills:

 - Understanding of the rationale and processes of intervention research and systematic reviews as the foundation for informed clinical practice and evidence-based decision making

 - Techniques for effective and efficient data management throughout the systematic review process

 How to assess the quality of evidence in published and unpublished research

 Center on Knowledge Translation for Disability and Rehabilitation Research: The Center on KTDRR builds on the work of the National Center for the Dissemination of Disability Research to assist disability and rehabilitation researchers in getting their research results into the hands of the people who can use the information—employers, policymakers, service providers, and people with disabilities and their families.
 Staff accomplish this mission through information dissemination, technical assistance, training, and other services.
 Learn more